josephcrowell/wn-passage-plugin/README.md

 This plugin adds a front end user group permission system to [WinterCMS](http://wintercms.com).

 Download the plugin to the plugins directory and logout and log in back into Winter backend.
-Go to the Passage Keys page via the side menu in users in the backend and add your permissions/keys.
+Go to the Passage Permissions page via the side menu in users in the backend and add your permissions.

-<h3>User Permision / Passage Key Entry</h3>
+<h3>User Permision / Passage Permission Entry</h3>

-In the backend under Users (Winter.Users) you will find a sidemenu item called **"Passage Keys".** This is where you enter your permission names and an optional description.
+In the backend under Users (Winter.Users) you will find a sidemenu item called **"Passage Permissions".** This is where you enter your permission names and an optional description.

 In the backend under Users you will find a button at the top called **"User Groups"**.
 Press button to see groups.
-When editing a group you will find check boxes at the bottom for each "Passage Key".
+When editing a group you will find check boxes at the bottom for each "Passage Permission".
 This is where you assign permissions for each user group.

-<h3>User Variances</h3>
+<h3>User Overrides</h3>

-In the backend under Users (Winter.Users) you will find a sidemenu item called **"User Variances".**
+In the backend under Users (Winter.Users) you will find a sidemenu item called **"User Overrides".**

 User overrides allow you to add permissions to individual users.
 You can also remove permission from users by adding a override and unchecking the **Grant** checkbox.